1-800-550-5538

 Also, the appraisal report can point out the following information about the property;

-• Zoning information – in the appraisal report, you’ll see how your property is zoned.
-Sometimes that can impact a transaction.
+- Zoning information: The appraisal report shows how your property is zoned, which can sometimes impact a transaction.

-A home appraisal in California costs between $500 and $700 for a Single Family or Condominium report (some are higher).
+A home appraisal in California generally costs between $500 and $800 for a Single-family or Condominium report (some are higher).
 A property with multiple units, a rental, or a large home will cost more.
 Typically if the value is over $1,000,000.00, the appraisal fee will be higher unless that value, or near that value, is normal for the immediate area.

 If you are buying a multi-unit rental property valued at or over $1,500,000.00, you may end up spending $1,000 – $1,500 for an appraisal.
-And the appraisal fee is paid upfront to the appraiser before the inspection.
+The appraisal fee is paid upfront to the appraiser before the inspection.

 The estimated cost of the appraisal is listed in your Loan Estimate, and the final number is listed in your Closing Disclosure.